casallas/artR/README.md

 Ported to R by Juan Sebastián Casallas in 2013

-The Aligned Rank Transform (ART) allows using parametric tests on nonparametric data, more details about ARTool and ART are presented in the ARTool website and in [2].
+The Aligned Rank Transform (ART) allows using parametric tests on nonparametric data.
+The ARTool is a C# program that does this transformation on an input dataset, and generates a new dataset with extra aligned and ranked columns.
+Its main limitation is that it's only available for Windows (or, if you're courageous to Unix via Mono), and it involves an external step in the data analysis worflow.
+Thus, I've created this R port to integrate the ART in my usual *nix–R workflow.
+More details about ARTool and ART are presented in the ARTool website and in [2].

 Usage
 -----